 Well-known paranormal investigators, amateur ghost hunters, and regular everyday people with no supernatural investigation history have all claimed to feel the presence of spiritual energy.
 Several people have pictures and video proof to back their claims of the “Lady in White.”
 Combined research shows consistency in unexplainable anomalies such as whispers, disembodied voices, and drastic temperature changes.

-It is still unconfirmed who the “Lady in White” is after all these years and paranormal occurrences, but there is a theory the spirit of Harriet Seeley is searching for her son.
-Harriet was buried in the Union Cemetery after she died at the young age of 27 years old.
+It is still unconfirmed who the “Lady in White” is after all these years and paranormal occurrences, but there is a theory that Harriet Seeley’s spirit is searching for her son.
+Harriet was buried in the Union Cemetery after she died at the age of 27.

 She had an infant son who died six days before her in 1853, but her grave is a single headstone, and her son is not buried next to her.
-Perhaps one day, she will find her son, and the “Lady in White” can finally rest in peace.
+Perhaps she will find her son one day, and the “Lady in White” can finally rest in peace.

 Hookmans Cemetery, Connecticut